tpayne86/react-monorepo/packages/memes/README.md

 # Redux

-redux is the most important part of the application because it handles the data. we are only storing bussiness data in the redux store. which means data that is extenal or which has bussiness implication. data with respect to UI and UI state or elements need not to be stored in the redux store as it can be handled by the component itself. its a common misconception that we store every piece of data in the redux store. thats really not necessary. of you want to store the
+redux is the most important part of the application because it handles the data. we are only storing business data in the redux store. which means data that is external or which has business implication. data with respect to UI and UI state or elements need not to be stored in the redux store as it can be handled by the component itself. its a common misconception that we store every piece of data in the redux store. that's really not necessary. of you want to store the
-`open` state of a accordion in the redux store then its wrong. the component using the accirdion should have that state
+`open` state of a accordion in the redux store then its wrong. the component using the accordion should have that state

 ## Redux hierarchy

-we have organished redux store as per our project structure. it makes it easy to maintain the store when u know what part of the application requires what part of the store, there is no misconception or confusion when using the store in components.
+we have organized redux store as per our project structure. it makes it easy to maintain the store when u know what part of the application requires what part of the store, there is no misconception or confusion when using the store in components.

 also it should be noted that not each and every component needs not to be connected to the redux store. we should only connect top level components to the store